 Ep #302: Midlife Awakening with Suzy Rosenstein

 2019 was a year of big changes in almost every arena.
-Two of the biggest: both of my sons went away to college.
-And The Life Coach School has grown to the point that it’s not dependent on me anymore.
+Two of the biggest: both of my sons went away to college and The Life Coach School has grown to the point that it’s not dependent on me anymore.

 These shifts have brought a realignment of my own identity and my relationship with my husband, Chris.
 I’m definitely feeling all of the fear, confusion, and freedom that comes along with midlife.
 So, I’m trying to let myself sit with it and enjoy the ride.

 I’ve got Suzy Rosenstein, the Midlife Coach, with me on today’s episode to talk a bit about midlife and the huge opportunities it contains.
 We’re chatting about why so many of us are shocked by the sense of loss we feel when kids move away, why we have to reassess midlife, and why there is so much room for joy and rediscovery in this stage of life.
+Instead of a midlife crisis, we can have a midlife awakening.

 Grab your copy of our new Wisdom From The Life Coach School Podcast book.
 It covers a decade worth of research, on life-changing topics from the podcast, distilled into only 200 pages.
 It's the truest shortcut to self-development we have ever created!